QED-it/zkinterface/rust/src/GET_STARTED.md

 To communicate a statement, three types of information are transmitted:

-- A description of computation as a circuit of gates connected through wires.
+- A description of a computation as a circuit of gates connected through wires.

-- A witness is used as input to the circuit by the prover side of the proving system.
+- A witness which is the inputs to the circuit by the prover side of the proving system.

 - Metadata providing additional instructions to the proving system.